hazelcast/hazelcast/hazelcast-documentation/src/BoundedQueue.md

 ### Bounded Queue

+A Bounded Queue is a Queue with a limited capacity.
+When the Bounded Queue is full no more items can be put into the queue until some items are taken out.

+A Hazelcast distributed queue can be turned into a Bounded Queue by setting the capacity limit using the `max-size` property.

-Hazelcast distributed queue offers a size control, which causes the queue to be a bounded queue.
-Queue capacity can be set for each cluster member using the `max-size` property in the declarative configuration, as shown below. `max-size` specifies the maximum size of the queue.
-Once the queue size reaches this value, `put` operations will be blocked until the queue size goes below `max-size`.
+Queue capacity can be set using the `max-size` property in the configuration, as shown below. `max-size` specifies the maximum size of the queue.
+Once the queue size reaches this value, `put` operations will be blocked until the queue size goes below `max-size`, that happens when a consumer removes items from the queue.

 Let's set **10** as the maximum size of our sample queue in the Sample Queue Code.